Research Projects

 Understanding and Characterizing Greenhouse Gas Emissions From Water Reservoirs and Possible Mitigation Techniques via Control of Water Level Drawdown Regime

-Human demand for critical services like energy supply, clean drinking water, irrigation, and flood control have led to the IMG_0699construction and operation of over a million dams globally.
+Human demand for critical services like energy supply, clean drinking water, irrigation, and flood control have led to the construction and operation of over a million dams globally.
 Reservoirs are extremely biogeochemically active systems, contributing to both the removal of excess nutrients and to the production of potent greenhouse gases (GHGs), such as methane.
 Because reservoirs are managed ecosystems, a better understanding of how their hydrology affects these processes may lead to powerful management opportunities for both water quality and climate change mitigation.
 This work investigates the affect of various reservoir water level drawdown regimes on water quality and GHG production in a series of Pacific Northwest reservoirs.
 These reservoirs have differing drawdown regimes based on their primary use: hydroelectric, flood control, recreation, or irrigation.
 Preliminary findings from one reservoir (Lacamas Lake, WA) suggest that water level drawdowns, and the associated drop in hydrostatic pressure, result in large releases of methane bubbles from the sediments.

 Related Publications